improving-minnesota/angular-training/labs/up-notes.md

 # Start the watch:development task
 grunt watch:development

-# Open Chrome and navigate to http://localhost:3000, you should see
+# Open Chrome and navigate to http://localhost:3000

 # Open notepad and save the following lines.
 # You will need to run these everytime you open a new terminal window.